 Common Causes of Clogged Sinks

-It’s essential to flush drains regularly to prevent clogs.
-Do this with either boiling water or vinegar and baking soda.
+Flushing your drains regularly during cleaning will help prevent blockages.
+You can do this with boiling water or vinegar and baking soda.

-If you have a kitchen garbage disposal, don’t overload it; only discard small amounts at a time.
-Also, avoid putting down the following:
+If you have a kitchen waste disposal, only discard small amounts at a time to prevent clogging it.
+Also, avoid using it to dispose of the following: